Georgina Hogarth: Biography

 'Georgy' Hogarth was one of 10 children born in Scotland to music critic George Hogarth and his wife Georgina.
 In 1834, Georgy and her family moved to England where her father had taken a job as a music critic for The Morning Chronicle.

 In 1842, aged 15, Georgy Hogarth joined the Dickens family household when Dickens and his wife Catherine (born Hogarth) sailed to America; Georgy cared for the young family they had left behind.
 She remained with them as housekeeper, organiser, adviser, and friend until her brother-in-law's death in 1870, after which she stayed in regular contact with the surviving members of the Dickens family.

+In 1842 she posed for the painting Waterfall at St Nighton's Kieve produced by the Irish artist Daniel Maclise, a friend of Dickens who purchased the work.